View hot line data here

 Selinsgrove Center is committed to protecting the rights of the individuals that live here, as citizens of the United States and the Commonwealth of Pennsylvania and empowering them to assert their rights to the fullest extent.
 These rights include:

 In 1917, 400 acres of land including a building were purchased for the site of the initial facility named The Eastern State Hospital for the Insane.
-Tenants farmed the land for 10 years and by 1929, new cottages had been built to accommodate the first 120 patients.
+Tenants farmed the land for 10 years.
+By 1929, new cottages had been built to accommodate the first 120 patients.
 The name of the facility was changed to the Selinsgrove State Colony for Epileptics.
-By 1930, subsequent land purchases increased the grounds to nearly 1,300 acres.
-More buildings were erected and in 1931 there were 446 epileptic male patients residing at the Colony.
+By 1930, subsequent land purchases the grounds to nearly 1,300 acres.
+More buildings were erected and in 1931, there were 446 epileptic male patients residing at the Colony.
 To accommodate self-sufficiency, only men who could work were admitted.
 The residents farmed the land, operated a bakery, dairy, laundry, and other enterprises.
 The population doubled by the early 1940’s when women and children with intellectual disabilities were admitted.
 The name of the facility changed again in 1954 to Selinsgrove State School and Hospital.
 The population of the facility peaked in 1965 when it reached 2,100 residents.
 The name Selinsgrove Center was adopted in 1977.
-Currently, the Center encompasses 254 acres of land and has had a steady reduction in population from 700 in 1994 to 280 today.
+Currently, the Center encompasses 254 acres of land and has had a steady reduction in population from 700 in 1994 to just 280 today.

 Selinsgrove Center was the site of the first Pennsylvania Foster Grandparent program in 1967; it has been operating ever since.
 The program provides supplemental services including a diversified array of friendships, individualized attention, assistance with personal care, and maintaining interests and skills, all tailored to the particular needs of the individuals.
 These activities are organized by the Foster Grandparent Coordinator in consultation with the inter-disciplinary team to ensure a varied and meaningful experience to the foster grandparent as well as the person served.